milywita/cpp-kotlin-notes/kotlin-notes/Basic/function-types/src/README.md

 # Function Types in Kotlin

-Function types specify the input and output of a function, such as `(Int, Int) -> Int`.
-This tells us:
+A **function type** defines the structure of a function, specifying the types of its parameters and return type.
+For instance, the function type `(Int, Int) -> Int` represents a function that:
-- The function takes two `Int` inputs.
+- Accepts two `Int` parameters.
-- It returns an `Int`.
+- Returns an `Int`.

+This structure is useful when we want to:
+- Pass functions as arguments to other functions.
+- Store functions as values in variables.
+- Ensure type safety by matching functions to the expected parameter and return types.

-### Example Code
+## Code Example

-Check `FunctionTypesExample.kt` for an example of function types in action.
+Check `Main.kt` in this directory for a code example demonstrating function types in action.